Torrencem/pretty_dtoa/README.md

 Configurable float and double printing. ``pretty_dtoa`` Comes with lots of options for configuring different aspects of displaying floats.

-This crate uses a fork of the [ryu crate](https://github.com/dtolnay/ryu) that makes some of the internal modules public.
-It uses the fast ryu algorithm to generate a "floating decimal", or a floating point with radix 10, and then it uses formatting rules particular to the configuration to create a formatted string.
+This crate uses the [ryu-floating-decimal crate](https://github.com/Torrencem/ryu-floating-decimal) (itself a fork of the [ryu crate](https://github.com/dtolnay/ryu)) to generate a "floating decimal", or a floating point with radix 10, and then it uses formatting rules particular to the configuration to create a formatted string.

-This module is slightly slow (usually between 1.5x and 3x slower than the default Display implementation for f64).
+This module is slightly slow (usually between 1x and 2x slower than the default Display implementation for f64).
 Benchmarks can be run with ``cargo bench``.

 Consider using ``pretty_dtoa`` if: